saideep-priyadarshan/git-js/README.md

 - && Some javascript too.

 ## How to Set Up Locally
-1. Clone the repository: `git clone https://github.com/saideep-priyadarshan/simple-app.git`
+1. Clone the repository: `git clone https://github.com/saideep-priyadarshan/git-js.git`
-2. Navigate to the project folder: `cd simple-app`
+2. Navigate to the project folder: `cd git-js`

 ## Contribution
 Others can contribute to this repo by following these steps: